Earn your 80G tax benefit, while changing a life along the way

 For a donation to be considered valid, some basic criteria need to be met and be considered valid under Section 80G:

-• Donations have to be made through taxable or exempted income – donation that is made through any other non-taxable income will not qualify for exemptions.
+• Donations have to be made through taxable or exempted income – donations that are made through any other non-taxable income will not qualify for exemptions.

 • Donations made in form of cash, cheque, online transactions are considered eligible; donations in kind, such as clothes, food or medicine are not eligible.